OBOFoundry/OBOFoundry.github.io/docs/StandardizationGuidelines.md

     - BFO (Basic Formal Ontology) or COB (Core Ontology for Biology and Biomedicine) are upper level ontologies used to harmonize multiple OBO Foundry ontologies under the same hierarchy.
     - OMO contains commonly used annotation properties.
     - RO Core contains the most commonly used relations.
+- Use of NCIt terms - If an ontology developer wishes to create a term with a label that already exists in NCIt, the following apply:
+  - If the NCIt term definition and hierarchical position are reasonable, that term SHOULD be used instead;
+  - If either the NCIt term definition or the hierarchical position are sub-optimal, the developer MAY create a term in the ontology with an identical label but with a revised definition and subclassing; alternatively such a term MAY be requested of another ontology, if appropriate;
+  - For case (b), if the definition is based on the NCIt definition, the new term MUST be linked to the original NCIt term to conform to the [NCIt license](https://evs.nci.nih.gov/license) requirements.
+Note: this does not apply to reuse of term labels.

 ### Release Considerations